MakeSchool-Tutorials/web-7-react-redux-tetris-app/P18-Creating-a-Timer/content.md

 > [info]
 >
-> We're going to be referring to **Delta time** a lot in this chapter.
+> You're going to be referring to **Delta time** a lot in this chapter.
 Delta time represents the difference between now and the last time the browser redrew the window.

 As usual, let's go over some basic requirements: